jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 ---
 title: What would it look like if 42% of the buildings in my city were gone?
-description: An attempt to even begin to think about the level of destruction in Gaza right now with maps
+description: An attempt to think about the level of destruction in Gaza right now with maps.
 prism: true
 ---

 I'll be honest: the last few weeks have been rough.
 For me, for the world, for the people in Palestine and Israel.
+Way worse than what I'm going through.
+Obviously.

 There's been dead babies.
 And subsequent news cycles about how those babies died and who lied about it.
 And then a hospital got bombed and even more people died.
-And then news cycles about who did it but nothing about helping the people who survived it or who's families were shattered as a result.
+And then news cycles about who did it but not about helping the people who survived it or who's families were shattered as a result.

 War is horrible.
 It's uncontrollable.
-And for me, a person living in California who has never signed up for any sort of military, it's pretty incomprehensible.
+And for me, a person living in California who has never even been near a gunfight, it's pretty incomprehensible.

 The photos and videos and news reports and fake news reports and unverified news reports just keep coming.
-It should stop because war is terrible.
+I wish it would stop because war is terrible.
+For everybody.
 It's bad for journalists, it's bad for people who just want to live their one short life in the company of family and friends.
 It's more often than not bad for Jews.
 Right now it's unimaginably bad for the people being bombed in Gaza.
-It's bad for the idea that we can live in peace with each other.
+It's bad for anybody who thinks it's paramount that we learn to live in peace with each other.

 I read, days ago, that the [UN thinks that 42% of the residential buildings in Gaza](https://www.newarab.com/news/gaza-42-housing-units-destroyed-damaged-israel) have been destroyed.
 What does that even mean?

 I have no idea.
 I've never been to Gaza, I don't know how many buildings are there.
-I've seen pictures, and I've seen pictures of the destruction.
+I've seen pictures of what was there before and I've seen pictures of the destruction since bombs rained from the sky.
 It's horrifying.

 But I do know a few American cities pretty well, the ones I've lived in at least.
 That would be Sacramento, New York, and San Francisco.